-When my children were born, I bought big spiral notebooks, so I could begin writing daily love letters to them.
-I wrote to them as if I were talking to them; it was fun to explain what they were like, how they were growing, and the funny and weird things they did.
+When my children were born, I bought big spiral notebooks so I could begin each day by writing a love letter to them.
+I wrote as if I were talking to them; it was fun to explain what they were like, how they were growing, and the funny and weird things they did.

-Because being a new parent ranges from very hard to soul-crushing, what I instinctively knew by writing these letters was that I was- for the time of my writing- able to shift my focus away from the hardship to the beauty, the magic, and the thrill of seeing these tiny human beings become people.
+Because being a new parent ranges from very hard to soul-crushing to otherworldly beautiful, often within the space of a few minutes, what I instinctively knew by writing these letters was that I was- for the time of my writing- able to shift my focus away from the hardship to the beauty, the magic, and the thrill of seeing these tiny human beings become people.
 I could leave behind the exhaustion and fear and simply enjoy indulging in feeling love in its purest form bloom up in a body I hardly recognized.

 I was too tired to realize consciously that I was saving myself from drowning in the difficulty of parenting by giving myself this opportunity.
 Instead, I saw the effort as a future gift to my children, for when I gave the books to them, so I could make them know that despite whatever we had to do or be on a daily basis to get through, that beneath everything what auspices of love drove us all.

-The flaw in seeing my letters as a gift, I discovered, was in the expectation of audience.
+The flaw in seeing my letters as a gift, I discovered, was in the faulty expectations I put on my audience.

 I have since returned to those books, and while I don’t write about every poo or how hard it still is to leave the house (but, seriously, why is it still so hard to leave the house??), I write about other things.
 My hopes and dreams.
 My admiration of them as they grow into people.